raewtf/raewtf.github.io/_posts/2024-05-15-first-in-line-manual.md

 Don't worry if you can't or don't wanna use any of these more involved inputs, by the way!
 They only make the difference in the event of a tie.
 If you definitively beat someone's score, you'll get a higher rank no matter what.

 > 💡 *When viewing scores in your Web browser, you can also determine what control combination was used.
 Take the last digit, and refer to the chart above to see what they used.
-For example, a score read-out of "304" would be a score of 30, using Buttons, Crank, and Accelerometer.*-->
+For example, a score read-out of "304" would be a score of 30, using Buttons, Crank, and Accelerometer.*

 # Credits